In Defense Of Active Management

 Markets rise because money flows in and markets drop as money flows out.
 As a result, fund managers tend to receive more money when the market is high and less money (or even lose money) as the market drops.

 Professional managers can't just sit on money, doing nothing, so they must invest it.
 Maybe not all of it, but certainly much of it.
-Especially if they are required to by invested ... as is the case with most Mutual Funds.
-When the market drops and money is redeemed they end up liquidating assets when they would prefer to be buying assets.
+Especially, if they are required to by invested, as is the case with most Mutual Funds.
+When the market drops and money is redeemed, they end up liquidating assets when they would prefer to be buying assets.

-Professional managers can often be heard mumbling to themselves about these flows ..."Where were you when I needed you?"
+Professional managers can often be heard mumbling to themselves about these flows "Where were you when I needed you?"

 In fact, we could look at two managers that employ essentially the same techniques and see widely disparate performance based solely on the emotional stability and financial resources of their clientele.
-It is NOT their skill level on display; it is the idiosyncratic nature of their investors.
+It is NOT their skill level on display, it is the idiosyncratic nature of their investors.

-Since managers can't control these ebbs and flows of money.
-The best they can do is try and handle this "albatross around their neck".
+Since managers can't control these ebbs and flows of money, the best they can do is try and handle this "albatross around their neck."

-Double Whammy: When we look to compare managers returns to an index, such as the S&P, we need to keep in mind that whatever is being reported does not 1) take into account the timing of fund flows or 2) the lost opportunities when these monies are most likely to come or go.
+Double Whammy: When we look to compare managers' returns to an index, such as the S&P, we need to keep in mind that whatever is being reported does not 1) take into account the timing of fund flows or 2) the lost opportunities when these monies are most likely to come or go.

 What type of result do you think any investor would achieve if they were forced to invest when the market was up and liquidate when the market was down?